Examining the Volatility of Sunrun Inc.'s (RUN) Stock

 RUN) stock’s latest price update

-Sunrun Inc. (NASDAQ: RUN)’s stock price has soared by 3.19 in relation to previous closing price of 19.43.
-Nevertheless, the company has seen a gain of 3.30% in its stock price over the last five trading days.
+Sunrun Inc. (NASDAQ: RUN)’s stock price has soared by 3.03 in relation to previous closing price of 16.81.
+Nevertheless, the company has seen a loss of -13.62% in its stock price over the last five trading days.
 MarketWatch.com reported on 03/15/23 that Climate tech risked becoming banking-crisis casualty.
 What’s next for solar, batteries and more?

 Analysts’ Opinion of RUN